HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-12-08-compositional-shrinking.md

 <!--more-->

-The way this works in Hypothesis or test.check works a bit differently, so I'll hold off explaining on how this works for a minute, but lets start with why this is important.
+Rather than going into implementation details just yet, lets start with why this is important.

 Consider the example from the last post: